Kaleyemijowurolo/Kaleyemijowurolo/README.md

 - 👋 Hi, I’m Kayode Kolade C. <@Kaleyemijowurolo />
 - 👀 I’m interested in working with you
-- 🌱 I’m currently learning Node.js and Web3
-- 💞️ I’m looking to collaborate on React and NextJs projects
+- 💞️ I’m looking to collaborate on React, NextJs, and ReactNative projects
 - 📫 How to reach me: caresskakka@(yahoo/gmail).com

 <!---